-Violence can come in multiple forms including verbal, emotional and financial intimidation.
+Violence can come in multiple forms, including verbal, emotional and financial intimidation.
 Physical violence is what tends to stand out in our minds because it threatens our personal safety.
-Acts of violence can stem from a feeling of lack of control, a desire to be heard, to get what you want as quickly as you can, or to intimidate.
+Acts of violence can stem from a feeling of lack of control, a desire to be heard, getting what you want as quickly as you can, or intimidating.
 It can also be an automatic reaction when people are in the fight stage of the survival mode.

 Violence in the home has collateral damage.
-A child that grows up with domestic violence learns either to escalate and act out or to fly under the radar and be the perfect child.
-If your parents don’t love and protect you, then it is hard to believe that anyone else will.
+A child who grows up with domestic violence learns to escalate and act out or fly under the radar and be the perfect child.
+If your parents don’t love and protect you, it is hard to believe that anyone else will.

 The child who acts out